-Table 4 presents the CO2 injectate analytical results for the last four quarters (Q3 2021-Q2 2022).
+Table 4 presents the CO2 injectate analytical results for the last four quarters (Q1-Q4 2022).
 The samples were analyzed by Airborne Labs International using standardized procedures for gas chromatography, mass spectrometry, detector tubes, and photoionization.
 The sample chain-of-custody procedures described in the Quality Assurance and Surveillance Plan (QASP) were employed with no reported deviations.
-The Q3-2021 and Q1-2022 samples appear to have some minor air contamination which can occur during sampling, but the overall analytical results indicate no trend or change in the quality of the CO2 injectate and is consistent with the historic sample data generated during the ICCS and IBDP projects.
+The Q1-2022 sample appear to have some minor air contamination which can occur during sampling, but the overall analytical results indicate no trend or change in the quality of the CO2 injectate and is consistent with the historic sample data generated during the ICCS and IBDP projects.